lochiego/iomotions/README.md

 This project provides useful utilities for interfacing with [iMotions](https://imotions.com/) software from third party applications.

-Initial support is intended for [oTree](http://otree.org/), a behavioral experiment software.
-Its chief goal is to enhance experiments where subjects are tracked using iMotions, making it simple to mark events surrounding page interactions.

 Over time this repository may grow to provide more hooks to iMotions APIs.

 ## Installation

 To use this module add the following line to your `requirements.txt` file:

 ```requirements.txt